-Alaap B. Shah, Member of the Firm, will participate in the panel discussion "Machine Learning in Healthcare: Regulatory Requirements, Reimbursement Challenges, Privacy and Security Risks," a webinar hosted by Strafford.
+Alaap B. Shah, Member of the Firm, participates in the panel discussion “Machine Learning in Healthcare: Regulatory Requirements, Reimbursement Challenges, Privacy and Security Risks,” a webinar hosted by Strafford.

-This CLE webinar will guide healthcare counsel on machine learning in the healthcare context.
-The panel will discuss how healthcare companies and providers are using machine learning to provide healthcare, patient care, and administrative processes.
-The panel will examine the regulatory requirements and the implications for reimbursement.
-The panel will also address privacy and security issues and offer best practices for compliance when using machine learning in healthcare.
+This CLE webinar guides healthcare counsel on machine learning in the healthcare context.
+The panel discusses how healthcare companies and providers are using machine learning to provide healthcare, patient care, and administrative processes.
+The panel examines the regulatory requirements and the implications for reimbursement.
+The panel also addresses privacy and security issues and offer best practices for compliance when using machine learning in healthcare.